You can take your nonprofit to Get Fully Funded status, too.

 See the difference?

-To get a fully funded budget, you have to work smart and focus on the right things.
+To get fully funded and have a fully funded budget, you have to work smart and focus on the right things.
 Being busy doesn’t cut it.
 You have to be busy doing the right things.

 Want to see if you’re already doing it (or some of it)?

-Are you ready to up your game and become a fully funded noonprofit?
+Are you ready to up your game and become a fully funded nonprofit?

 Take this quiz and see how you’re doing.
 Simply mark the activities that you’ve done in the past 30 days to give you an idea of where you have room to grow.